IQ Testing

 Requirement for school admissions/extracurricular programs

-To understand how your child’s cognitive profile is impacting their academics and/or school experience.
+To understand how a person’s cognitive profile is impacting their academics, school, or work experiences.

 The Testing Process involves: